sigi-k/vogdbAPI/docker.md

   ```bash
   docker-compose up -d app
   ```
+  Because of the dependency the db service will also be started.

-  This container also contains two data loading jobs `load-vog` and `load-taxa`.
+  The app container also contains two data loading jobs `load-vog` and `load-taxa`.
 Because these are not long-running services, they have to be started by
   ```bash
   docker-compose run --rm app <job>
   ```